karottenreibe/karottenreibe.github.com/_posts/2009-10-22-ruby-c-extension-4.markdown

     after having escaped the first
     part of the wild maze he got himself into last time.
-title: Ruby C Extensions Part 4 -- rake-compiler
+title: 'Ruby C Extensions Part 4: rake-compiler'
 ---

 This is part 4 of my exploits